GSephrioth/gsephrioth.github.com/_posts/2017-01-19-Internet-communication-Class-Notes.md

 <p style="color:red">Lecture 15</p>

 > IP is a connectionless protocol
 In a connectionless service, the network layer protocol treats each packet independently.
 The packets may or may not travel the same path to their destination.
-In a connectionless service, the decesion about the route of packet is made indivdually by each router.
+In a connectionless service, the decision about the route of packet is made individually by each router.

-<label style="color:red">Direct deliverly</label> occurs when the source and destination of a packet are located in the same physical network or if the delivery is between the last router and the destination host.
+<label style="color:red">Direct delivery</label> occurs when the source and destination of a packet are located in the same physical network or if the delivery is between the last router and the destination host.

 <label style="color:red">Indirect delivery</label> the packet goes from router to router until it reaches the one connected to the same physical network as its final destination.
 In an indirect delivery, the sender uses the destination IP address and the routing table to find the IP address of the next router to which the packet should be delivered.
 In an indirect delivery the address mapping between the IP address of the next router and the physical address of the next router is done by the <label style="color:red">address resolution protocol</label>.